mcs1970/thincit/README.md

 	f.
 Enter base deployment name.
 Base name is Harvest client ID and will be used as prefix for all resources created.

 	g.
-Enter admin password to be used for Sophos firewalls and Azure automation account. **must contain at least a lowercase letter, an uppercase letter, a number, and a special character.**
+Enter admin password to be used for Sophos firewalls and Azure automation account. **Must contain at least a lowercase letter, an uppercase letter, a number, and a special character.**

 	h.
 Enter number of firewall instances to create.
 Currently this is locked to 2.

-**If invalid parameters are passed, the deployment will fail.**

 3) Agree to the Terms and Conditions then click Purchase.